-The net book value of Northshore's property, plant and equipment was \$235 million as of December 31, 2023.
+The net book value of Northshore's property, plant and equipment was \$230 million as of December 31, 2024.

-For more information, see Exhibit 96.3, Technical Report Summary on the Northshore Property, Minnesota, USA, prepared for the Company by the QP, SLR, with an effective date of December 31, 2021.
+For further information, see Exhibit 96.3, Technical Report Summary on the Northshore Property, Minnesota, USA, prepared for the Company by the QP, SLR, with an effective date of December 31, 2021.